Scott Edinburgh

 What do we know about the GMAT Focus Edition?

-Developed in collaboration with business schools, GMAC has stated that GMAT Focus Edition is:
+Developed in collaboration with business schools, GMAC stated that GMAT Focus Edition is:

 “…a more focused test-taking experience that homes in on the higher-order critical reasoning and data literacy skills that are more relevant and applicable in the business environment of tomorrow.”

-The GMAT Focus Edition will include three 45-minute sections, and the Analytical Writing Assessment (AWA) section will be removed.
+The GMAT Focus Edition includes three 45-minute sections.
+The Analytical Writing Assessment (AWA) section was removed.

-The Quantitative Reasoning and Verbal Reasoning sections will remain (though the GMAT Focus Edition will not contain Sentence Corrections).
+The Quantitative Reasoning and Verbal Reasoning sections remain (though the GMAT Focus Edition does not contain Sentence Corrections).

-A new Data Insights section will be added.
-This new section will measure a test taker’s ability to analyze data and apply it to business decisions.
+A new Data Insights section was added.
+This new section measures a test taker’s ability to analyze data and apply it to business decisions.

-Candidates also will be allowed to select the order in which they take the exam sections.
-Additionally, there will be an option to review past responses and revisit and change up to three answers in each section.
+Candidates are allowed to select the order in which they take the exam sections.
+Additionally, there is an option to review past responses and revisit and change up to three answers in each section.

-Further, GMAC has promised improved score reporting with “detailed performance insights.”
-Test takers will still be allowed to send their scores to up to 5 schools at no charge.
-However, they will now have the option to review their scores BEFORE sending them to schools.
-This will come as a welcome change to many applicants.
+Further, GMAC promised improved score reporting compared to previous GMAT exams with “detailed performance insights.”
+Test takers are still allowed to send their scores to up to 5 schools at no charge.
+However, they now have the option to review their scores BEFORE sending them to schools.

-The new test will be available to take at test centers and online.
-GMAT scores will continue being valid for five years.
+The new test is available at test centers and online.
+GMAT scores are valid for five years.

-Given the increasing popularity of the 90-minute Executive Assessment (EA) exam and debates on more traditional standardized tests, Personal MBA Coach is not surprised by these changes.
-This announcement should come as welcome news to MBA candidates, easing one of the barriers to applying to business school.
+Given the increasing popularity of the 90-minute Executive Assessment (EA) exam and debates on more traditional standardized tests, Personal MBA Coach was not surprised by these changes.
+While the shorter test is welcome, many of Personal MBA Coach’s clients have reported that the GMAT Focus is a challenging test.

 Find out more about Personal MBA Coach’s 1:1 tutoring services here.